Lake Lefferts

-Lake Lefferts (Latitude: 40.414552, Longitude: -74.234589) is an engineered lake in Matawan, New Jersey.
+Lake Lefferts (Latitude: 40.414552, Longitude: -74.234589) is a man-made lake in Matawan, New Jersey.
 The lake is the result of the construction in 1928 of Lake Lefferts Dam, which captured and stored the flow of Matawan Creek.

-The lake is home to sunnies (sunfish), bluegill, crappies, bass, catfish, and pickerel.
+The lake is home to sunnies(sunfish), bluegill, crappie, bass, catfish, and pickerel.
 Near Ravine Drive is a recreational outdoor area, which includes a public fishing dock, boat launch, and canoe rental.
-Near Route 34 is MJ's at Buttonwood Manor, which is a sports bar, dining room, and catering facility.